 There's also My Big Life.
 About a reporter who's writing a column about the trend of women getting giant breasts, she does this by getting gargantuan breasts herself and reporting on her experience for a full year.
 Fortunately, because the series takes place in the future, there's technology available to turn her huge breasts to nothing more than an inconvenience.
 Any change was implied, her natural body was never shown, nor the process of her changing.

 His most blatant example of this trope was a Final Fantasy fan comic called Missing Materia.
 Yuffie gets her hands on a rare materia that causes growth and she abuses often, sometimes just to annoy people, all the while Materia from all over the world is mysteriously vanishing.
-By the end of the comic nearly every woman effected has truly giant breasts.
+By the end of the comic nearly every woman effected has breasts so big they can't move.

 In one storyline from Sore Thumbs, normally flat-chested Harmony gets breast implants when the busty heroine of the series disappears and she feels she has to pick up the slack.
 She later had them removed because her friend returned...and because she initially had trouble standing upright under the weight.

 In a milder example, Chloe of Eerie Cuties demonstrated that Succubus puberty was rather abrupt at times.

 A cause of concern for fifteen-year-old Atsali, because it's part of the image that Sirens have as sexual predators.